 - In the old Mac game The Dungeon Revealed, your quest is to recover the Orb of Carnos from the 40th and lowest floor of the Dark Wizard's lair.
 Many players made it all the way there and back, only to learn that they'd neglected to perform an Identify spell and were holding a cheap plastic ball he set out as a decoy.

 - In Paper Mario: The Thousand-Year Door, the Crystal Star in Poshley Heights is displayed in plain sight and is the only one like that.
 Beldam and her sisters, who had spent the previous three days trailing Mario, nab it before Mario can get to it.
 It turns out this one is a fake; Inspector Pennington, who runs the display, actually let them take it to get them away from there, then leads Mario to the real one.

-- In Sonic Adventure 2, Sonic tries to slip Eggman a fake Chaos Emerald, but Tails blows the secret.
+- In Sonic Adventure 2, Sonic tries to slip Eggman a fake Chaos Emerald, but Eggman is able to detect the two separate emeralds with a scanner, and bluffs Tails into blowing the secret.
 The fake has "the same wavelength and properties" as a real Chaos Emerald, but is "less powerful".
 Sonic later uses the fake to perform a Chaos Control.
 This works, even though it's not a real Emerald.